 The Bottom Line

-Slow automation usually comes from one of ten causes:
+Slow automation usually comes from one of seven causes:

 - Server overload (upgrade plan or switch tools)

-Start with the structured diagnostic checklist above.
+Start with the diagnostic checklist.
 Most creators fix their speed issues within an hour once they identify the actual bottleneck.

 Target: Under 5 seconds for comment-to-DM automation.
 If you’re consistently over 15 seconds, something needs to change.

 Need faster automation?
-Try CreatorFlow free—built for speed with native Instagram API integration.
+Try CreatorFlow free, built for speed with native Instagram Graph API integration.
 500 free DMs/month to test response times yourself.

 Related guides: